fairmatic/fmsdk-insurance-sample-maui/README.md

-# Sample Insurance App for Fairmatic MAUI SDK
+# Getting Started on the sample app for Fairmatic's MAUI SDK

-Sample Insurance App for Fairmatic MAUI SDK
+## Documentation

+### A quick guide to using Fairmatic's MAUI plugin for iOS can be found [here](/ios-quick-start.md).